hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ```

 [9:19:21](#at50URjvCQBQoFLU48lsa9y5G9A0gT-R5bn9dOIGNRc) <hiiamboris (NOT THIS ONE)>:
-And use react ideally Ì†ΩÌ∏â
+And use react ideally üòâ

 [9:21:00](#VyGeTul3XUeO1XBY7g7owY5Mq-So9F7unPvGDFMOgN8) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 If there is any inspiration from the Swift code, that we should consider, if it would not be better to use _refinements_ for the options... like `text "..." /center /size 14`